Name: Amy Pettigrew

 Location: Seattle, WA

 College: Lawrence University

 How did you get interested in global poverty?

 While studying abroad in college, I saw the impact poverty has on individuals and communities on a much larger scale.
 I also took gender studies classes in college that focused on inequality and human rights all over the globe; issues very much related to global poverty which solidified my drive to want to take action.

 What’s your favorite thing about being part of The Borgen Project?

 My favorite thing about being part of The Borgen Project is seeing how much the organization has grown, even within the last couple of years.
-It’s awesome to hear congressional leaders and their staff say that they’ve heard of the organization and know what we do.
+It’s awesome to hear congressional leaders and their staff say that they’ve heard from ambassadors and know about our cause.
 It shows we’re making an impact!